ScottDikowitz/Instashare/README.md

 another user.
 When the user follows the other user, the other user's recent posts will show up in their index feed.
 Additionally, I will add minimal styling in CSS here and proper semantic tags and group things in classes.
-Make logo.

 [Details][phase-two]

 ## Phase 3: tagging and location (2 days)
-When users have the ability to make new posts, they should also have the ability to add a tag, and a location for where the photo was taken.
+When users make a new post, they should have the ability to add a tag, and a location for where the photo was taken.
 When a user types in some location, it should have autocomplete suggestions for locations already in the system.
 Afterwards, the location show page should populate with posts that have been tagged at that location, and the post show page should have a link to the location index page.

 [Details][phase-three]

 ## Phase 4: Search and liking(1 day)